 Metro North HHS refuses to comment

-A spokesperson for the Metro North HHS has refused to make any comment about the investigation.
+A spokesperson for Metro North HHS has refused to comment about the investigation.

 “Our Metro North integrity unit conducts thorough investigations and where required, these matters are dealt with through the relevant industrial framework or referred to the Queensland Police Service.”

-Sexual harassment is unlawful
+Sexual harassment unlawful

-“It is unlawful, and those who engage in such behaviour in the workplace can expect to lose their job.
+“It is unlawful, and those who engage in such behaviour in the workplace can expect to lose their job.”

-For help and advice, please call our team at Discrimination Claims on
+Call our team at Discrimination Claims on